pbo-linaro/crossroad/doc/crossroad.rst

 not perform there or leave any unique work that has not been saved somewhere else as well.

+WARNING: these environment variables are set up by `crossroad` and it is unadvisable to modify them.
+You are likely to break your cross-build environment if you do so.
+The only CROSSROAD_\* variable that you can safely change are the ones listed in **CONFIGURATION**.

 Import your Project to your Target Platform ............................................